Six new COVID-19 cases in Sikkim, total climbs to 13

-Six more persons have tested positive for COVID-19 in Sikkim, taking the total number of cases in the state to 13, a senior Health Department official said on Tuesday.
-Director General (DG)-cum-Secretary of Health department, Dr Pempa Tshering Bhutia said four persons from West Sikkim and one each from South and East Sikkim have tested positive for COVID-19.
+After they tested COVID-19 positive, they were shifted to the isolation ward in the STNM Hospital here.
+Director General-cum-Secretary, Health, Dr Pemba T Bhutia said, a 28-year-old woman of East Sikkim and an 18-year-old girl from South Sikkim were among those who reported COVID-19 positive on Monday night.

+The two persons had returned to the state from Siliguri and Chennai respectively, he said.
+"All their contacts have been traced and they are being tested for COVID-19," the health official said.

-All the six persons were lodged at designated quarantine centres, he said, adding that they have been shifted to COVID-19 Isolation Ward in STNM Hospital.
-Of the total 13 COVID-19 cases in Sikkim, 10 are active as three persons have recovered from the disease on Monday, officials said.
+A couple, a 23-year-old man and a 42-year-old woman are among the others who tested positive for coronavirus, Dr Bhutia said.
+Of the total 13 COVID-19 cases in Sikkim, 10 are active cases as three persons recovered from the disease on Monday, officials said.

+Sikkim reported its first case of COVID-19 on May 23 when a 25-year-old man from Rabangla in the South District tested positive after returning from Delhi..

 - READ MORE ON: